Books acquired: none

 “Of Mice and Men” was, naturally, the best of the above, although I liked them all to varying degrees.
 “Mail-Order Mysteries” was especially entertaining to this longtime comics fan and made me glad I never wasted my money on any of the novelties.
 The Mad book was perhaps the oddest of the plethora of Mad mass-market paperbacks, a sort of “Gospel According to Peanuts” effort.
 I wrote an obituary about the author a few years ago but hadn’t read his book until now.

 I’d read the Steinbeck and “A Medicine for Melancholy,” albeit three decades ago; the others I’d never read.
-“Mail-Order” was a Christmas gift last year, most of the rest were purchased this century and the Marx Brothers book has, embarrassingly, been in my collection since my teens.
+“Mail-Order” was a Christmas gift last year, most of the rest were purchased this century (the Fu was bought at the LA Comics Show in 2001) and the Marx Brothers book has, embarrassingly, been in my collection since my teens.

 What have you folks been reading?